LibCrowds/libcrowds/docs/admin/collection/delete.md

 # Delete

-Here you can permanently delete a collection microsite.
+To permanently delete a collection microsite click the 'Delete' button.

+{% hint style='danger' %}
+Deletion is final, there is no undo.
+{% endhint %}